Funding opportunity

 • novelty of the proposed research

-At this outline stage, the panels and EPSRC may take into account the portfolio, geographic and subject matter diversity of applications received when deciding which applicants to invite to submit full proposals.
+Following the outline stage, the panels and EPSRC took into account the portfolio, geographic and subject matter diversity of applications received when deciding which applicants to invite to submit full proposals.

 Upon completion of the outline stage, titles of applications that are invited to full proposal will be published online along with a brief description of proposed work and details of applicants, including the team named.
-We encourage the addition of further collaborators and project partners between outline and full proposal stage and may host networking events to facilitate additional partnerships.
+We encourage the addition of further collaborators and project partners between outline and full proposal stage and will be hosting networking events to facilitate additional partnerships.

 Postal peer review will consider all assessment criteria.
 Where the majority of reviews are unsupportive, the proposal will be ‘review rejected’ at the review stage.
 The applicant will no longer qualify for the right to reply.